 #4 Horses and Cows

 For anyone who hasn’t worked on a farm or around cattle, this may seem a rather surprising entry.
-But to those in the know, horses and cattle have a rather dangerous reputation.
+But, to those in the know, horses and cattle have a rather dangerous reputation.
 Despite appearing to be slow and docile, cows can be deadly once they begin to stampede and they will surely stampede if they are provoked.
 If you are a jogger or bicyclist who ventures out into the countryside, be sure to keep your distance from any cattle roaming in the road.
 And maybe leave your dog at home, too.
-Dogs tend to spook cattle since they often mistake them for predatory cousins: wolves.
+Dogs tend to spook cattle since they often mistake them for their more predatory cousins, wolves.

 As far as horses are concerned…well, the threat they pose is already well documented.

 Deer may be another surprising entry for a lot of readers, given their reputation for being gentle and peaceful.
 The truth is that they are one of the biggest threats to commuters who live in the countryside.
 Deer cause so many automobile crashes in California they cost the state upward of $300 million each year.
 Indeed, statistics show that you are far more likely to die at the hooves of a deer than from the bite of a shark.
 Some states have even adopted sterilization programs to reduce the number of deer out on the roads.
-If you still aren’t convinced of the threat posed by the Bambi’s of the world just pray you never encounter a full-sized buck in the rut.
+If you still aren’t convinced of the threat posed by the Bambis of the world just pray you never encounter a full-sized buck in the rut.
 Also, don’t keep an eye out for the ever-present dangers of zombie deer.

 Yes, yes, we know.
 Humanity’s best friend.
 Yada, yada, yada.
 But the simple fact is that your lovable, furry friend is extremely dangerous for a host of reasons.
-Data provided by the Center for Disease Control estimates that there are nearly 5 million dog bites every year in the United State.
+Data provided by the Center for Disease Control estimates that there are nearly 5 million dog bites every year in the United States.
 This statistic translates into 1 bite for every 70 Americans.
 What’s even more disturbing is that 20% of these bites are so severe that the victims require immediate medical attention.
 So, the next time you feel the need to pet a fluffy little critter on a leash remember that 1/3 of all dog bites become infected.
 It might be wiser to simply admire Fido from afar than to risk a virulent encounter with a Campylobacter infection.